francESCOBAR99/InternetTechnology_project/README.md

 ## Analysis
 > 🚧: You can reuse the analysis (you made) from other projects (e.g., requirement engineering), but it must be submitted according to the following template.

+In today's academic curriculum, students are often faced with the dilemma what to do with their accumulated school materials, such as textbooks, notebooks, related equipment, digital resources and many more.
+These become obsolete and frequently go unused, which leads to unnecessary waste and a financial strain for new students looking into purchasing them in full price.

 ### Scenario